Homemade Glazed Donut Recipe

 See the recipe card below for full information on ingredients and quantities.

-• Chocolate Donut Glaze: Add 2-3 tablespoons of cocoa powder when you add the powdered sugar.
-You’ll need to increase the milk by a bit too to form a smooth glaze.
+• Chocolate Donut Glaze: Add 2-3 tablespoons of cocoa powder when adding the powdered sugar.
+You’ll need to increase the milk to form a smooth glaze.

-• Maple Donut Glaze: Replace the vanilla extra in original recipes with 1/2 teaspoon maple flavoring (you can use up to 1 teaspoon, adjust to your liking).
+• Maple Donut Glaze: Replace the vanilla extract in the original recipe with 1/2 to 1 teaspoon maple flavoring, adjusted to your liking.

 • Colored Donut Glaze: Simply add a few drops of food coloring to the glaze.

-Top view of some old fashioned glazed doughnuts and doughnut holes on a black cooling rack.
+top view of some old fashioned glazed doughnuts and doughnut holes on a cooling rack.

 Step 1: Make the Donut Dough

-Warm the milk until about 105 degrees F. Yeast is actually alive and if you put it in milk that is too hot, you’ll kill it, which means no fluffy donuts.
+Warm the milk until about 105 degrees F. Yeast is alive, and if you put it in milk that is too hot, you’ll kill it, which means there will be no fluffy donuts.

 Add the beaten eggs and melted butter to your yeast mixture and stir to combine.
 Then, with the mixer running slowly, add the flour and salt.
 Mix until the dough comes together.
-If you don’t have a mixer you can also do this by hand.
+You can also do this by hand if you don’t have a mixer.

-Photos of steps to make the dough for homemade donuts.
+Photos of steps to make homemade glazed donut recipe.

-If using a stand mixer, switch to your dough hook attachment and knead the dough for a full 5 minutes.
-If you are making the dough by hand, turn it out onto a floured surface and knead for 5 minutes.
-The dough should be thick and soft, but slightly sticky.
+If using a stand mixer, switch to the dough hook attachment and knead the dough for 5 minutes.
+If you are making the dough by hand, turn it onto a floured surface and knead for 5 minutes.
+The dough should be thick and soft but slightly sticky.

-Let the dough rest for 10 minutes then transfer to a lightly oiled bowl and cover with plastic saran wrap.
+Let the dough rest for 10 minutes, then transfer it to a lightly oiled bowl and cover it with plastic wrap.
 Refrigerate the dough for 2-8 hours or overnight.

 Step 2: Shape the Donuts

 Place the cut donuts and holes on a lightly greased baking sheet.
 Cover them with a kitchen towel and let rise until they are doubled in size.
 This will take about one hour.
-When the donuts are ready for frying they will be very puffy and airy looking.
+When the donuts are ready for frying, they will look very puffy and airy.

 Step 3: Fry Your Donuts

-To fry your donuts, heat a few inches of oil or shortening in large cast iron skillet, dutch oven, or fryer over medium heat.
+To fry the donuts, heat a few inches of oil or shortening in a large cast iron skillet, Dutch oven, or fryer over medium heat.
 Use a candy thermometer to monitor the temperature of the oil.
-When it reaches 365F to 375F you’re ready to fry.
+When it reaches 365F to 375F, you’re ready to fry.

 Step 4: Glaze the Donuts

 Let the donuts drain and cool slightly.
 Move them to a plate.
-Put a cooling rack on top of your baking or cookie sheet already lined with paper towel.
+Put a cooling rack on top of your baking or cookie sheet lined with a paper towel.

 When the donuts are just cool enough to touch, use your fingers or a fork to dip each side of each donut in the glaze.
 Place on your cooling rack.